Feeling Overwhelmed? Strategies To Cope And Survive

 - Appreciate Your Unconditional Worth

 If you feel overwhelmed, chances are you haven't taken the time to acknowledge your intrinsic value.
 That is, you have worth regardless of what you do.
 If you are performance-oriented, you believe that your worth is tied to how much you accomplish and how well you accomplish it.
-This unhealthy perspective will leave you feeling overwhelmed and under-enthused.
-If you think you have a performance-orientation, an online counselor can help you understand your intrinsic worth.
+This unhealthy perspective will leave you feeling overwhelmed and frustrated.
+Whether you become overwhelmed by performance frustrations or other issues that cause you to feel negatively about yourself, an online counselor can help you understand and work to improve your self-worth.

 - Take Strides to Overcome the Feeling of Stress Quickly

 When you are overwhelmed, your stress response is likely activated and stress hormones are coursing through your veins.
 Short-term (acute) stress actually boosts your immune system and overall wellbeing.
 But long-term (chronic) stress leads to chronic inflammation, and eventually, disease.
-For this reason, it is important that you face stress head-on so that it goes away quickly.
+For this reason, it is important that you face stress head-on so that you manage your stress effectively.

 - Engage your Senses

 You are not a robot.
 You have the ability to fully integrate and appreciate your five senses.
 The moment you begin to feel overwhelmed, take a step back, ground yourself in your environment, and see what your senses have to say.
 Not only does using your senses to ground yourself in your environment combat the feeling of being overwhelmed, but it also reduces pain and inflammation.
 The practice of mindfulness is a helpful strategy for grounding yourself in the present moment.

 Maybe you are overwhelmed because your mind is bogged down by the sheer act of trying to remember everything.
 When you write down what you need to do, you release this mental burden.
 As an added bonus, you will feel accomplished as you cross off tasks one-by-one upon completion.